 In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
-The following seven-step inspection method should be useful.
+You may be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
+Section 10 of this manual tells you what to inspect and how to inspect it.